privacy-scaling-explorations/semaphore-phase2-setup/README.md

 0xabcd...
 ```

-The above block hash as a decimal is:
+The above block hash as a big endian decimal integer is (an example for now is `1234...`):

 ```
 1234...
 ```

-We will convert the above block hash to a decimal using this Python3 snippet:
+We will convert the above block hash from hexadecimal to a decimal using this Python3 snippet:

 ```python3
 print(int('0xabcd...', 16))